Presbyterian Church in Korea (ChanYang)

 The Presbyterian Church in Korea (ChanYang) was formed in 1987 by Pastor Park Jong-Hwa.
 Five Presbyteries were established and founded the denomination in El Bethel Church (ChangYang) in 1988.
-It has 13,748 members in 57 congregations and 8 Presbyteries and a General Assembly.
+It has 13,748 members in 57 congregations, 8 presbyteries and a General Assembly.
 The Apostles Creed and the Westminster Confession are the official standards.
 There is no female ordination of pastors.
-Member of the World Communion of Reformed Churches.
+It is a member of the World Communion of Reformed Churches.